mtorpey/wooden-ships/4-optional.md

 The number of ships any flag officer of the period could actually control effectively was a squadron of six ships (often less).
-There would be a considerable \"time-lag\" between the time an admiral signaled a squadron not under his immediate control, and the time that squadron actually carried out his orders.
+There would be a considerable "time-lag" between the time an admiral signaled a squadron not under his immediate control, and the time that squadron actually carried out his orders.